Betsy Ross Arts Magnet School

-Betsy Ross Arts Magnet School is an interdistrict middle school located at 150 Kimberly Avenue, New Haven, Connecticut, with a focus on the arts.
+Betsy Ross Arts and Design Academy (BRADA) is an interdistrict middle and high school located at 150 Kimberly Avenue, New Haven, Connecticut, with a focus on the arts.

 Students are offered an array of art subjects including music, visual art, dance and theater along with additional disciplines within each subject.
 While students do partake in arts classes during each school day, academic programs are also an important focus.
-Betsy Ross has many connections within the New Haven county community including the Quinnipiac University College Scholars Program and a residency with Shubert Theatre (New Haven).
+Betsy Ross has many connections within the New Haven County community including the Quinnipiac University College Scholars Program and a residency with Shubert Theatre (New Haven).